Notarise-gov-sg/sns-notify-recipients/README.md

 2. Raise a PR.

-3. Upon approval, merge PR into `master` branch.
+3. Upon approval, "squash and merge" PR into `master` branch.

-4. Publish a release to NPM by manually running `CI - Release` workflow in GitHub Actions.
+4. A new release will be automatically published by the workflow in GitHub Actions.